robinrodricks/FluentFTP/README.md

 FluentFTP uses `SslStream` under the hood which is part of the .NET framework. `SslStream` uses a feature of windows for updating root CA's on the fly, which can cause a long delay in the certificate authentication process.
 This can cause issues in FluentFTP related to the `SocketPollInterval` property used for checking for ungraceful disconnections between the client and server.
 This [MSDN Blog](http://blogs.msdn.com/b/alejacma/archive/2011/09/27/big-delay-when-calling-sslstream-authenticateasclient.aspx) covers the issue with `SslStream` and talks about how to disable the auto-updating of the root CA's.

 FluentFTP logs the time it takes to authenticate.
 If you think you are suffering from this problem then have a look at Examples\Debug.cs for information on retrieving debug information.

+<a name="trouble_closedhost"></a>
+**Unable to read data from the transport connection : An existing connection was forcibly closed by the remote host**

+This means that on the server the [FTP daemon] service isn't running (probably not the case) or the service is currently still busy performing another operation.
+It almost sounds like the server is returning a message indicating it has completed an operation that's actually still currently processing, so when FluentFTP attempts to issue the next command the service says "um...I'm not done.
+Go away!".

 ## Notes